jasgayamo/LBYARCH_x86-to-C-Interface-Programming/README.md

 ## Analysis
 ### Debug Mode
   When operating in debug mode, the code execution tends to be unoptimized and is likely to incur longer execution times as compared to release mode, mainly due to the presence of additional debugging information and less aggressive compiler optimizations.
 We conducted 30 runs in debug mode and recorded the execution times of the C and assembly implementations.
 Despite the possibility of extended execution times due to debugging overhead, we observed that the debug mode runs demonstrated consistent and stable behavior throughout.
+  In the tables above, we can see that the average performance of C kernel is 3.0836 seconds, while the average performance of the x86_64 Assembly kernel is only 0.00203 seconds.
+There is a 3.08157 difference between the two.
+There is a significant difference between the two, thus a x86_54 Assembly kernel is much faster than a C kernel when runned in Debug Mode.
 ### Release Mode
   In contrast to debug mode, release mode compilation involves optimizing code execution to maximize performance.
 We also conducted 30 runs of the program in release mode to capture the execution times.
 The optimizations applied during release mode compilation resulted in shorter execution times compared to debug mode.
 This is because, during release mode compilation, the compiler eliminates overhead and unnecessary functions, which enhances performance.
 In release mode, the code is optimized for performance by the compiler, resulting in a notable improvement in execution times.
+  In the tables above, we can see that the average performance of C kernel is 0.603 seconds, while the average performance of the x86_64 Assembly kernel is only 0.743 seconds.
+There is a 0.14 difference between the two.
+This shows that the C kernel is on par with the performance of the x86_64 Assembly kernel.
+There is no significant difference with the performance of the two kernels when run in the Release Mode.